updawg/Alpaca/README.txt

 Concerns
 =============
-- This isn't a bug but it is a warning, when playing a LAN game, you should avoid the use of the Shared Stash.
-This is because both players are essentially seeing a copy of the shared stash at the point that they joined the multi-player game.
+- This isn't a bug but it is a warning specifically related to if you are playing LAN with two of your own characters, you should avoid the use of the Shared Stash.
-  Since the stashes aren't automatically in-sync with each other, the last player to exit the game will be the stash that gets saved.
+  This is because both of those characters are essentially seeing a copy of the shared stash at the point in time when they joined the LAN game.
+Since the stashes aren't automatically in-sync with each other, the last character to exit the game will be the stash that gets saved.
 Only use your personal stashes in LAN games if you don't want to lose any items.

 Links
 =============